jawad-shaikh/File-Log-Manager/README.md

-# File-Logger
+# File-Log-Manager

-`File-Logger` is a lightweight, easy-to-use logging utility for Node.js applications.
+`file-log-manager` is a lightweight, easy-to-use logging utility for Node.js applications.
 Designed to simplify logging by automatically creating and managing log files with timestamps, this tool ensures your logs are well-organized and accessible.

 #### Features